 The next step is to ask a celebrant to conduct your wedding ceremony at a later date.
 It will be celebration of your marriage and personalised to reflect your love and relationship.
 By doing it this way you lessen the pressure on yourselves to find availability of a Registrar and a venue for the same date.

-A celebrant will attend whichever venue you decide to choose.
+Unlike the Registrar most wedding celebrants only present one ceremony per day.
+This immediately makes them more flexible.
+They will also attend whichever venue you decide to choose to present your ceremony.
 It could be the same venue as your original date or you may find a new venue.
-Or even an unlicensed venue.
-That could be literally anywhere so far fewer problems with availablility.
+Or even an unlicensed venue which could be literally anywhere so immediately there are far fewer problems with availability.

 Choosing your unlicensed venue